mr-kk-26/vaccine-reg/README.md

 ----------------------------------------to update slots-----------------------------------------------------------------------------
 app.put("/vr/api/v1/slots/update/:_id")

-prove the id of the slot in params that need to be updated
+provide the id of the slot in params that need to be updated

 and as json